Updated: Jun 15

 Optional Topping 3/4 cup dark chocolate chips 2 teaspoons of coconut oil Sprinkles of Dessicated coconut or sea salt

-4. For the topping, melt the chocolate chips and coconut oil slowly in the microwave, 10- 20 seconds at a time.
-5. When melted pour the chocolate topping onto the protein bars and use a spatula to evenly spread it out.
+When melted, pour the chocolate topping onto the protein bars and use a spatula to spread it evenly.
 Then sprinkle over some coarse sea salt or desiccated coconut.

-6. Place bars into the freezer to set for an hour or until the chocolate has fully hardened.
+Place bars into the freezer for an hour or until the chocolate fully hardens.